oxypteros/alpha-docs/seo/_index.en.md

 +++
 # Content Identity
-title = "SEO & Social"
+title = "SEO & SMO"
 description = "Learn how Alpha handles SEO and social sharing.
 Build on its solid infrastructure to maximize visibility and reach."

 # Dates